What's wrong with this house? Wake homeowner fined thousands by HOA

 According to her HOA covenants, she was supposed to get prior approval of the color choice.

-"It was a complete shock to me, but I immediately apologized, and they asked me to go through the ARC approval process, and I did that within two days," Blue said.
+"It was a complete shock to me, but I immediately apologized, and they asked me to go through the ARC approval process, and I did that within two days," Debra said.

 However, things didn't go so well for Debra.
 Her HOA's Architectural Committee denied the color change and asked her to pick another color.